rhmaxdotorg/pulsechain-validator/README.md

 $ ./deposit.sh new-mnemonic --chain=pulsechain --eth1_withdrawal_address=0x...
 (ENTER THE CORRECT WALLET ADDRESS TO WITHDRAWAL YOUR FUNDS)
 ```

 If you get an error after running the first command, saying that it can't find python3-pip (such as when you're booting from USB to run Ubuntu OS), you can update the apt config and that should fix it.

 `sudo add-apt-repository universe && sudo apt update`

-Note: it is **VERY IMPORTANT** that you use a withdrawal wallet address that you have access to and is SECURE for a long time.
+It is **VERY IMPORTANT** that you use a withdrawal wallet address that you have access to and is SECURE for a long time.
 Otherwise you may lose all your deposit funds.

+**Note: You can use choose to use either the same wallet or two different wallets for your fee address and withdrawal address.
+Some people might like their fees going to a hot wallet and withdrawals to a cold wallet, which in case they would use two different wallets.**

 **Then follow the instructions from there, copy them over to the validator and import into lighthouse AS THE NODE USER (not the 'ubuntu' user on ec2) as described below.**